ircmaxell/PHP-PasswordLib/README.markdown

 PHP-PasswordLib aims to be an all-inclusive cryptographic library for all cryptographic needs.
 It is meant to be easy to install and use, yet extensible and powerful enough for even the most experienced developer.

+# Installation

+PasswordLib supports multiple installation methods.

+## PHAR

+From the [downloads](https://github.com/ircmaxell/PHP-PasswordLib/downloads) tab, download the latest phar build.
+Then, just require the phar in your code!

+    require_once '/path/to/PasswordLib.phar';

+## Composer

+Add a `composer.json` file to your project with the following:

+    {
+        "require": {
+            "PasswordLib/PasswordLib": "*"
+        }
+    }

+Then, inside that folder, just run `php composer.phar install`.

+Then, in your code, just use the composer autoloader:

+    require_once 'vendor/.composer/autoload.php';

+That's it!

+# Usage

+Most use-cases can simply use the root `PasswordLib` class.

+    $lib = new PasswordLib\PasswordLib();
+    $hash = $lib->createPasswordHash($password);
+    $boolean = $lib->verifyPasswordHash($password, $hash);

+By default, `createPasswordHash` will create a blowfish hash, which is the most secure available.
+To create other types, just pass the prefix of the type as a second parameter.

+So, to create a drupal hash:

+    $hash = $lib->createPasswordHash($password, "$S$");

+Or to create a SHA512 hash:

+    $hash = $lib->createPasswordHash($password, "$6$");

+It will automatically create a secure salt, and generate the hash.

+`verifyPasswordHash` will attempt to determine what type of hash is passed in.
+So one API call can verify multiple types of hashes.
+This allows for applications to be portable and authenticate against multiple databases with one API.

+The `PasswordLib` class has other API methods for getting random data.
+Two of particular use are `getRandomNumber` and `getRandomToken`.

+ - `getRandomNumber([$min] [, $max]` - gets a secure random integer between the given parameters.

+ - `getRandomToken($size)` returns a random string using base64 characters (`a-zA-Z0-9./`).
+This is useful for generating nonce's and tokens to send to clients.

+The library also contains other methods for generating random data and hashing data, so look around!

 ##Design Goals

  - **100% Portable**